christopher-m-hosmer/Setting-Up-a-Personal-Defensive-Cybersecurity-Learning-Lab/Setting Up a Personal Defensive Cybersecurity Learning Lab_Part 3.md

 16. In the "Guest Operating System" page, verify that the "Linux" radio button is checked; check the radio button, if required.

-17. In the "Guest Operating System" page, verify that the "Ubuntu 64-bit" menu item is selected in the "Version:" menu; select the "Ubuntu 64-bit" menu item, if required.
+17. In the "Guest Operating System" page, verify that the "Fedora 64-bit" menu item is selected in the "Version:" menu; select the "Fedora 64-bit" menu item, if required.

 18. Click the "> Next" button.

 19. In the "Virtual Machine Name" page, fill in the form with the following information and then click the "> Next" button:
-    * __Name__: WS-U20-01
+    * __Name__: WS-F36-01
     * __Location__: *leave the default*

 20. In the "Disk Size" page, change the disk size to "64.00 GB" in the text box, select the "Split virtual disk into multiple files" radio button, and click the "> Next" button.